microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-troubleshooting.md

 ## Issues with running your pipeline using mapping data flows

 First time runs of Microsoft Graph Data Connect and the mapping data flow activity for a new dataset are expected to fail with a `Consent Pending` error.
 This triggers a consent request for the tenant admin, who can use [Privileged Access Management](/graph/data-connect-quickstart?tabs=Microsoft365&tutorial-step=6) to review and approve/decline the data access request.
+To resolve the issue:

 1. The consent request is only valid for 24 hours.
 Contact your tenant admin to approve within this timeframe.